3TUSK/FrogCraft-Rebirth/README.md

  * Easter Eggs and more!

 ### What's changed in this version?
- * Due to GregTech is still in 1.7.10, compatibilities for GregTech, including Pnuematic Compressor, are disabled for now.
-Pnu.
-Compressor may eventually become part of compat for TechReborn, but it is still a WIP.
  * New textures powered by huangziye812 and dunge!
  * Thermal Cracker is renamed to **Pyrolyzer**.
 "Thermal Cracker" sounds like Chinglish to me.
  * Cells are removed.
 Use IC2 Universal Fluid Cell instead.